Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-Here’s an example of the perfect resume for someone who is a new job seeker:
+Here is an example of the perfect resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Phone number, email address, LinkedIn profile
+Contact Information: Number or email address LinkedIn profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021.

-- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis and Consumer Behavior

 Experience: